PassPort NTS: Channels

 The local home channel and Seed List are programmed into the radio by the dealer.
 When a radio registers on a site, whether it is a home or roam site, it is also given an "almanac" of nearby neighbor site frequencies via DFA broadcast (direct frequency assignment) allowing radios the ability to Roam in large Systems bigger than the Seed List capability or when System Frequency/Channel changes have occurred without having to physically reprogram the Radio.
 When the currently registered site signal drops below a programmed RSSI (receive signal strength indication) threshold, it first searches the DFA almanac frequencies for a better signal.
-When it exhausts the almanac, it starts on a "seed list" which are frequencies of all or most sites in the PassPort Radio network.
+As it exhausts the almanac, it starts on a "seed list" which are frequencies of all or most sites in the PassPort Radio network.

 There are currently no Radio scanners available that will track a PassPort system.